 Teemill is a platform, not one big shop.
-Anyone can potentially upload any design to Teemill, build their own store, sell their designs they get printed.
-It raises some interesting questions… Like, do we need some rules?!
+Anyone can potentially upload a design to Teemill, build their own store, sell their designs to get printed.
+It raises some interesting questions… Do we need some rules?

 Teemill is for the new brand that needs a platform to get started.
 For the talented designer to make creativity pay.
 Or the struggling charity that needs revenue to keep going.
 Maybe the band who want a better way to do merch in the 21st century.

 That’s a nice idea.
 But it’s on the internet, we know what can happen: Trolling, incitement, extreme opinions.
 We want to build a platform that shares the values of the business we started out as, Rapanui.
 And so we got everyone at the Rapanui factory together to debate this.
 This whole blog is a result of that debate.

 The first word that came up and everyone instantly agreed upon was quality.
 We want Teemill to be a quality platform with good products and designs.
 That means we might need to have an active role in maintaining quality.
 We also felt we don’t want Teemill to be about exclusivity – we want Teemill to be accessible to anyone, but the product and presentation has to be of a high quality.